FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/03-Subscriptions/README.md

 Subscriptions help organizations organize cloud resources while providing clear boundaries for billing, governance, and administration.

-They also simplify cost management, improve security by isolating workloads, and allow administrators to apply different governance policies to different environments.
+They simplify cost management, improve security by isolating workloads, and allow administrators to apply different governance policies to different environments.

 Using multiple subscriptions is a common strategy for managing enterprise-scale Azure environments.